-The court first tapped volunteer power in 1986 when it opened its original Children's Waiting Room in response to community concern for child witnesses exposed to in-custody defendants being escorted through the public hallways.
-Since then, the volunteer program has expanded to embrace many facets of court activities.
+The court first tapped volunteer power in 1986 when it opened the original Children's Waiting Room.
+Since then, the volunteer program has expanded to embrace additional court activities.
 The volunteer program can provide an invaluable experience to individuals seeking a legal career as well as to those interested in serving their community.

 - Superior Court is committed to the concept that volunteers are equally as important as employees and affords them the same respect and consideration.
 Like employees, volunteers are expected to report for duty as assigned and to give appropriate feedback to their supervisors.

 - The Volunteer Program maintains a personnel file on each participant, which records the hours worked in each assignment.

 - Volunteer applicants must be at least 18-years-old.

 - To maintain courthouse security, prospective volunteers must pass a criminal background check, including fingerprints, before acceptance into the program.

 - Volunteer applicants must be able to commit to being available four hours a week for at least four months in order to be considered.
 Available shifts are Monday through Friday between 8:00 a.m. - 5:00 p.m.